alvinwilta/dans-recruitment-backend/README.md

 ## Description

 Job portal app created with MERN stack in mind using NodeJS (express) and MongoDB (mongoose).
-This backend app will manage authentication, job pagination, filter, and integrations to the frontend app.
+This backend app will manage authentication, job pagination, filter, and integrations to the frontend app and was built using Typescript.

 ## Features